omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 11. A user signs a transaction with a Web3 wallet.
 If a user doesn’t sign a transaction, the extension cancels it by sending a POST request `/cancel-relayed-tx` to a fee relayer.
 12. An extension sends a POST request `/submit-relayed-tx` to a fee relayer to submit a transaction.
 13. A fee relayer signs the transaction and submits it to the OMG Network via the Watcher service.
 If you want the fee relayer to sign a transaction via HSM, you need to make a request to a MultiBaas platform first.
-14. Childchain operator creates a block on the OMG Network and submits it to the Ethereum network.
+14. Child chain operator creates a block on the OMG Network and submits it to the Ethereum network.
 15. After the transaction is confirmed, the user receives a notification and can view the transaction in the Block Explorer.

 ### 2.1.2 Server